How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Analysis of Shift Equivariance Properties

-\textbf{Proof part II: } See Appendix~\ref{app:proof}. \end{proof} \begin{corollary}[Periodic-$f^l$ Shift Equivariance of the U-Net] Every U-Net has the capacity to be periodic-$f^l$ shift equivariant. \end{corollary} \begin{proof} Directly follows from the proof of Lemma~\ref{lem:num_func}, which shows in Part I that every U-Net has the capacity to be non-equivariant to any shifts $<f^l$, and in Part II that every U-Net is shift equivariant to shifts $f^l$. \end{proof}
+i.e.\ the constructed U-Net instance implements $f^{dl}$ relative-distinct functions $\textnormal{u}$. \textbf{Proof part II: } See Suppl.~Sec.~2. \end{proof} \begin{corollary}[Periodic-$f^l$ Shift Equivariance of U-Nets] Every U-Net has the capacity to be periodic-$f^l$ shift equivariant. \end{corollary} \begin{proof} Directly follows from the proof of Lemma~\ref{lem:num_func}, which shows in Part I that every U-Net has the capacity to be non-equivariant to any shifts $<f^l$, and in Part II that every U-Net is shift equivariant to shifts $f^l$. \end{proof}